n4zzu/mw-api/script/luajit.md

 - Obfuscate original source code

 ### Run bytecode
+!!! danger
+    It is recommended you never load untrusted bytecode.

 Scripts that are already compiled to bytecode will run the same as any other Lua script.

 ### Compile manually with LuaJIT